 A reliable, reputable treatment facility takes the individual’s specific needs into account when planning treatment, as emphasized by the Principles of Drug Addiction Treatment: A Research-Based Guide.
 This includes:13

 By taking these factors into account when creating the individual’s care plan, treatment professionals are more likely to identify appropriate therapies and treatments customized to these needs.
 No treatment fits all individuals; picking the ones that fit the individual’s personal situation increases the chance that the person will achieve and maintain recovery.

 Other factors that contribute to selecting the right type of treatment program can include outside factors that may affect how treatment will work for the individual.
 While most treatment programs are designed around the person’s mental and physical health issues, that sometimes may not be all that affects the outcome.

 The key is that all aspects of the individual’s life should be taken into account before treatment is selected.
-The intake specialists at reputable, research-based facilities can help to determine the program that aligns with the person’s best interest.
+The intake specialists at reputable facilities that practice evidence-based management and treatment of addiction can help to determine the program that aligns with the person’s best interest.

-In any case, treatment is the first step toward helping a person who is struggling with DMT abuse or addiction get on the path to recovery, building a more solid future of abstinence and health.
+In any case, treatment is the first step toward helping a person who is struggling with DMT abuse or addiction get on the path to recovery.